Why Do Professional Services Firms Need To Embrace The New Economy?

 Professional services firms may be particularly vulnerable to this kind of data mismanagement just because of their history of handling information from multiple clients and other stakeholders.
-They’re more and not less at risk because some of the information they might have filed in a cabinet or stored on somebody’s laptop may not even belong to them but to another business, even if that business isn’t their client any longer.
-Even if the firm does not need to worry about a big security risk, they still have to pay for storage, security, and perhaps, system performance problems.
+They are more and not less at risk because some of the information they might have filed in a cabinet or stored on somebody’s laptop may not even belong to them but to another business, even if that business is not their client any longer.
+Even if the firm does not need to worry about a big security risk, they still must pay for storage, security, and perhaps, system performance problems.

 Besides offering remote access, M-Files will please employees because they will not have to waste time digging through their email, a CRM, or other data stores to find what they need.
 They can either access documents through the system’s intelligent search capabilities or simple, shared links.
 Such collaboration tools as co-authoring, version tracking, and shared editing will also make it easy for your employees to work with their team and clients.
 Also, workflow automation will help keep business processes on track and reduce frustration and wasted time.